visgl/luma.gl/modules/debug/docs/README.md

-# Debug
+# @luma.gl/debug

-> Warning: Debug contexts impose a significant performance penalty (due to waiting for the GPU after each WebGL call to check error codes) and should not be used in production builds.
+> Warning: WebGL debug contexts impose a significant performance penalty (due to waiting for the GPU after each WebGL call to check error codes) and should not be used in production builds.

 luma.gl is pre-integrated with the Khronos group's WebGL debug tools (the [WebGLDeveloperTools](https://github.com/KhronosGroup/WebGLDeveloperTools)) and can use these to "instrument" `WebGLRenderingContext`s.